-Using community pharmacies to improve smoking cessation rates in Hywel Dda
+Improving smoking cessation rates in Hywel Dda

 Smoking is the biggest preventable cause of ill health in the UK.
-Although overall death rates from smoking are falling, it continues to be a burden on the health of our population in Hywel Dda, Pembrokeshire.
+Although overall death rates from smoking are falling, it continues to be a burden on the health of our population in Hywel Dda, Pembrokeshire, Wales.
 Apart from causing ill health in people, smoking also places a great demand on the resources of Hywel Dda University Health Board’s Health and Social Care services and on partner health organisations.

-In April 2013, the Welsh Government set health boards a tier 1 performance indicator related to smoking cessation: the target is that 5% of smokers in Wales make an attempt to quit via smoking cessation services, with at least 40% of them successfully quitting at four weeks (validated via a carbon monoxide breath test).
+In April 2013, the Welsh government set health boards a tier 1 performance indicator related to smoking cessation: the target is that 5% of smokers in Wales make an attempt to quit via smoking cessation services, with at least 40% of them successfully quitting at four weeks (validated via a carbon monoxide breath test).

-Approximately six million people are seen by community pharmacists every day in the UK.
+Approximately 6 million people are seen by community pharmacists every day in the UK.
 Community pharmacies are accessible within communities, at times when other primary care services are not, including evenings and weekends.
 Pharmacy staff routinely have contact with individuals who are in good health or unwell, and have the opportunity to provide both preventive advice and treatment.
 Smoking cessation fits within this role because all pharmacists have the opportunity to assist smokers in quitting.

 In 2014, a business case was developed by Hywel Dda primary care team and Public Health Wales to introduce a Pharmacy Level 3 Smoking Cessation scheme with the aim of supporting the health board to achieve its tier 1 targets for smoking cessation.
 In September 2015 funding was granted to roll this service out across the Hywel Dda area.